-Opossums are not generally aggressive or vicious but have been known to attack humans.
-Opossums will fight back if they have to defend themselves and will attack to protect their young.
+Opossums are not generally aggressive or vicious but have been known to attack humans and small pets.
+Opossums defend themselves, especially while protecting their young, competing for food, or when cornered.

-I wanted to learn more about how dangerous opossums are, and if you would like to know how dangerous opossums can be, there is some great information below.
+If you would like to know how dangerous opossums can be, there is some great information below.

-Opossums will growl, hiss, and open their mouth showing their teeth to ward off predators and humans, but very rarely will they attack or bite.
+Opossums will hiss and growl, and open their mouth showing their teeth to ward off predators and humans, but will only attack or bite in rare circumstances.

-The growling and hissing can seem like the opossum is ready to strike or pounce, but the sounds are nothing more than a bluff.
-Opossums are much more afraid of humans than we are of them.
+The growling and hissing can seem like the opossum is ready to strike or pounce, but the sounds are usually a bluff.
+Opossums are much more afraid of us than we are of them.

 Another tactic the opossum uses to its advantage is drooling when playing dead.
 This drool gives the impression that the opossum has rabies.
 However, although it is possible for an opossum to have the rabies virus, it is rare for them to carry rabies.

 Do Opossums Carry Fatal Diseases?

-Opossums carry various bacteria and diseases and have been known to transmit salmonella, and this bacterial disease has been known to cause hospitalizations and death in humans.
-Most people do not see that they have caught salmonella and recovered without hospitalization or treatment.
+Opossums carry various bacteria and diseases and have been known to transmit salmonella, and this bacterial disease can cause hospitalizations and death in humans.

 Toxoplasmosis is a foodborne illness in the United States and is a leading cause of death.
 Millions of people within the United States carry the parasite.
-Still, few have the symptoms due to a sound immune system that causes it from developing into any illness.
-This can have severe consequences for pregnant women or people with low immune systems.
+Few people have the symptoms due to a good immune system that prevents it from developing into any illness.

-Opossums are wild animals and carry several ectoparasites, such as fleas, lice, mites, and ticks.
+Opossums are wild animals and often host parasites like fleas, lice, mites, and ticks.

-Due to the opossum’s low body temperature, they generally do not carry the rabies virus as it needs a much higher body temperature.
-However, the animal does have the potential to bring and transmit the disease.
+Due to the opossum’s low body temperature, they do not carry the rabies virus as it needs a much higher body temperature.
+However, they do have the potential to transmit the disease.
 If you get bitten by an opossum, then make sure you are seen by a doctor immediately.

 Are Opossum Droppings Dangerous?

-Transmitted through opossum urine and feces, leptospirosis starts with flu-like symptoms but can also cause meningitis, liver failure, respiratory complications, and kidney damage.
+Transmitted through opossum urine and feces, leptospirosis starts with flu-like symptoms that can cause meningitis, liver failure, respiratory complications, and kidney damage.

-It is wise to keep pets vaccinated against leptospirosis.
-If any opossum feces or urine is found, it is best to use bleach to clean this up.
+It is wise to keep your pets vaccinated against leptospirosis.
+If opossum feces or urine is found, it is best to use bleach to clean this up.

-Coccidiosis is a parasitic disease that happens in the intestinal tract of different animals, including opossums.
-Coccidiosis can be spread through the feces of an opossum.
+Coccidiosis is a parasitic disease that happens in the intestinal tract of different animals, including opossums, and can also be spread through the feces of an opossum.

 Are Opossums A Pest?

-Opossums eat food, including slugs, grubs, insects, and ticks.
+Opossums eat slugs, grubs, insects, and ticks.
 Ticks can carry Lyme disease, which is harmful to humans, and opossums eliminate more ticks through their cat-like grooming than any other animal.

-Opossums kill and eat snakes and have resistance to their venom.
-Researchers believe that opossums may help us develop an antivenom that could save people from snake bites and against scorpions and plant and bacterial toxins.
-This research originated in the 1940s but left until the 1990s to be rediscovered.
-The antivenom is effective against the Western Diamondback rattlesnake, among other snakes.
+Opossums also kill and eat snakes and have developed resistance to their venom.
+It is believed that opossums may help us develop an antivenom that could save people from snake bites, and scorpion stings, as well as plant and bacterial toxins.
+The antivenom already developed is effective against the Western Diamondback rattlesnake, among other snakes.

 How To Remove Opossums?

-Opossums can be problems due to their scavenging nature and can turn up in many areas around the home.
-They have been found in attics, sheds, under decks, and chicken coops.
+Opossums can be problems due to their scavenging nature and turn up in many areas around the home.
+They have been found in attics, sheds, under decks, and in chicken coops.

-Other problems that opossums can cause are stealing pet food, living inside walls, spreading fleas to pets, and spreading feces around the property.
+Opossums can cause problems by stealing pet food, living inside walls, spreading fleas to pets, and spreading feces around the property.
 Opossums are nocturnal and do not like light, so they become most active at sunset.

 A baited trap would need to be set for an opossum in the home.
 Please check your local laws for trapping wildlife and check with the humane society for the best way to trap an opossum.
 Please remember to wear gloves when dealing with these animals due to the diseases they carry

 Getting rid of opossums in your yard is more complicated.
-The opossum is a scavenger, so they are not picky about what food they will eat.
-Opossums will eat from the trash cans, so ensure these are all secured and locked if possible.
-Ammonia can also be spread on rags around the yard, as can fox urine.
-However, this will be a temporary fix; the opossum will eventually work out there is no fox.
+Opossums are scavengers so they are not picky about what food they will eat.
+Opossums will eat from trash cans, so ensure these are all secured and locked if possible.
+Ammonia can be spread on rags around the yard, as can fox urine to keep opossums away.
+However, this will be a temporary fix and the opossum will work out if there are no foxes in the area.